 As is true with all human events where fortunes are made and lost, inevitably the really bad guys show up.
 The world of SEO was soon filled with spammers, technical manipulators, and hucksters who had learned to bend the algorithm to their will.
 They are called Black Hat SEOs.
 The most interesting aspect of their craft was that the resource they were manipulating (the Internet) was also the resource they used to spread their knowledge of black hat tactics far and wide.

-Ultimately, this ego strutting may have led to their downfall, because Google and the other search engine results became infected with results that ranked purely because someone had figured out how to stuff keywords, spin content, and mass-build links the black hat efforts.
+Ultimately, this ego strutting may have led to their downfall, because Google and the other search engine results became infected with results that ranked purely because someone had figured out how to stuff keywords, spin content, and mass-build links.
 The search engines, however, didn’t stand by idly.
 They had a vested interest in serving their clients (searchers) quality results, so respond they did.
 The cat and mouse game that followed is still a work in progress to this day, but the search engines are showing signs of winning the war.

 Current State of SEO